Chakkar (TV series)

 Chakkar is a 2018 Pakistani television drama series written by Rukhsana Nigar that premiered on 12 December 2018 on Bol Entertainment, directed by Kanwal Khoosat.
-It stars Resham as a middle-aged girl who becomes bitter due to her stepmother and wants love and affection by marrying.
+It stars Resham as a middle-aged woman who becomes bitter due to her stepmother and wants love and affection by marrying.
 Zain Afzal, Aamna Malick and Faryal Gohar played pivotal roles.

 Synopsis

 The story is about how a middle-aged woman—whether she is a stepmother or her husband's second wife—copes with her many relations, and who emerges successful in this roundabout of relations.

 Plot

 Zeba lives in a middle-class locality of Lahore with her father Sajjad, stepmother Kishwar and half-brother Monty.
 She has great hold on her house as her deceased mother has named the house after her.
 Over the years, she has developed a great rivalry with Kishwar.
 Her aunt Nuzhat teaches in a school, whom she calls Nuzhi Aapa is the only friend and guiding figure for her.
 Kishwar wants to marry Monty first but she marries earlier with a middle-class man Saad in return of some money.

 Saad marries her as he was in need of money despite married already.
 He was not happy with her first marriage with Rija which was done by her mother Nargis.
 She married with Rija in return that Nargis will help her by giving him money to set his business.

 Initially, Zeba gets furious when knows about his first marriage later accept it superficially.
 She helps Saad in managing his own business by selling the property that her deceased mother has left for her.
 Zeba helps him to establish his new business but couldn't succeed and ultimately loses her financial means.
 She tries to prove Rija as charactless girl in front of Nargis but fails ultimately.
 Saad gets jailed on quarrelling with a fraudee who has grabbed a few lacs from him.
 The empty-handed Zeba bails him by loan from others.